meAtmuna/Wizard-Game/README.md

 # Wizard-Game
-A top-down style game where a wizrd has to kill all the enemies to win.
+A top-down style game where a wizrd has to collect all the potion to win.